 For more information regarding qualifications or endorsement procedures, Ministers from the Churches of Christ e-mail us using the “Get Connected” form below.

-Gary grew up in Lincolnton, North Carolina and entered the Army in 1977.
-Since then, he has preached for two different churches over a total of twelve years.
-He completed the Masters of Divinity from Harding University Graduate School of Religion (now, Harding School of Theology) in Memphis, Tennessee and the Doctor of Ministry from Fuller Theological Seminary in Pasadena, California.
-He deployed to combat zones four times during his thirty-six years career that culminated as an Army Chaplain (Lieutenant Colonel).
+Gary grew up in Lincolnton, North Carolina, and entered the Army in 1977.
+Since then, he has preached for two different churches for twelve years.
+He completed the Master of Divinity from Harding University Graduate School of Religion (now Harding School of Theology) in Memphis, Tennessee, and the Doctor of Ministry from Fuller Theological Seminary in Pasadena, California.
+He deployed to combat zones four times during his thirty-six years career, culminating as an Army Chaplain (Lieutenant Colonel).

 He currently serves as the Chaplain Endorser for federal-level Chaplains representing the Church of Christ.
 He also serves as a Shepherd at the North Broad Street Church of Christ in Albertville, Alabama.
-Married for thirty-eight years, Ellen and he have three grown children, as well as two granddaughters and one grandson.
+Gary and his wife Ellen have been married for forty years.
+They have three grown children, as well as two granddaughters and one grandson.